Refusal to serve in the Israel Defense Forces: Commandos' letter incident

 This letter, dated December 2003, was signed by 13 reservists of Sayeret Matkal, an elite commando unit, serving in the West Bank and Gaza Strip (nine commandos in Sayeret Matkal, two soldiers who had been removed from reserve duty because of prior refusals to serve there, and two additional combatant soldiers).
 Their letter, addressed to Prime Minister Ariel Sharon, stated:We shall no longer lend a hand in the occupation of the territories.
 We shall no longer take part in the deprivation of basic human rights from millions of Palestinians.
 We shall no longer serve as a shield in the crusade of the settlements.
 We shall no longer corrupt our moral character in missions of oppression.
 We shall no longer deny our responsibility as soldiers of the Israeli DEFENSE force.

-Mateh Chomat Magen group

-There are some Israeli rabbis, former generals and public figures who call on soldiers to refuse orders to dismantle Israeli settlements and remove their residents.
-One of those who call soldiers to refuse removal order is Uri Elitzur, a publicist and former civil servant.
-Eliztur claims that settlers-removal order is an illegal order, and therefore soldiers must refuse to obey it.
-He used the Hebrew term פקודה בלתי חוקית בעליל (literally, a clearly illegal order), which is a judicial term for an order that a soldier must refuse, coined in relation to the Kafr Qasim massacre.
-He used a Yossi Sarid (a left-wing politician from Meretz) quotation that an order to transfer Palestinians should be resisted by any means, as a legitimation to a total and even semi-violent resistance against transfer of settlers.
-In June 2004, MKs Effi Eitam and Aryeh Eldad (National Union) initiated a law bill called "Unity of the Military Law".
-The law says that only Israeli police (including Border Police) officers could engage in the removal of Jewish settlements, and soldiers could not.
-In 2005, as a reaction to the Israel's unilateral disengagement plan, a group called "Mateh Chomat Magen" (the name referring to Operation Defensive Shield) published a letter with 10,000 signatures of soldiers who signed a petition saying that they would refuse to uproot and remove Israeli settlements.